Kaja

 Laghavam in Sanskrit means “lightness”.
 Something that I find essential in life.
 But why and what does it actually mean for me?

 Lightness for me describes a state of mind rather than a quality in terms of weight.
-It is something which I find very useful, when it comes to practicing yoga and meditation.
+It is something which I find very useful, when it comes to practicing yoga and meditation but also in every day life.
 As for me it means being gentle with myself, allowing a kind view on all my actions - taking it light instead of taking it heavy.

 It also means being cheerful and going through life and my yoga practice with a sense of humor, not taking everything so seriously.
 For me lightness transmits something uplifting, something illuminating.